 Master keys can be changed in a matter of a few keystrokes and lost key cards are easily removed from the system.
 One of the best security features is the ability of the computer to interrogate each door lock and get a printout of everyone who accessed a particular room.
 This dramatically cuts down on theft from the rooms by hotel employees.

 Hotel Security Amenity – Predictions

-Traveler demand for hotels that promote enhanced security will increase in the coming especially with the added fear of terrorism.
+Traveler demand for hotels that promote enhanced security will increase in the coming years, especially with the added fear of street crime and terrorism.
 Security amenities are important to travelers, especially the elderly and women traveling alone.
-I predict security conscious properties will gain an advantage over competing hotels that fail to recognize this important new trend.
+I predict security-conscious properties will gain an advantage over competing hotels that fail to recognize this important new trend.